-Reading Quizzes: Posted on TritonED after class and must be completed before 12:30pm the next class.
+Reading Quizzes: Posted on TritonED after class on Wednesday and must be completed before 4:30 pm on Monday (except for week 4 when it will be due before 4:30pm on Wednesday).
+The quizzes are designed to help you focus on the key points in each article.
 The only aid you can use are the assigned readings.